steveyen/gen-json-versions/docs/dev-001-gen-prd.md

 in other ways.
 Perhaps the change history already tells us the proposal status?

-### Feature Ask 10.1: Simplified Status Management
+### Data Version v10.0: Simplified Status Management

 "We need to simplify how we track assignment status.
 Currently, when someone requests a swap or cover, the status changes from 'Scheduled' to something